 K: Keeping children safe in education; Safeguarding and Welfare Officer, SDL ADL, Online Safety

 I: Inclusion; SENDCo, Safeguarding and Welfare Officer, CISS

-N: Nurturing; ELSA, Young Carers, Mental Health First Aider, Forest Schools, Breakfast Club
+N: Nurturing; THRIVE, Young Carers, Mental Health First Aider, Forest Schools, Breakfast Club

 D: Developing positive relationships with families, Safeguarding and Welfare Officer, Sharing Parenting,